 More properly referred to as xDSL as this covers several digital technologies (e.g. Asymmetric DSL or ADSL and Symmetric DSL or SDSL) for fast two-way data connections over the public switched telecommunications network.

-Point to point microwave link, generally building to building or tower to building which allows subscribers within the receiving building to access the Internet.
-Sender and receiver must be within line of sight and no more than 22 kilometres apart, although newer generations of this technology have overcome some of these obstacles.
-Examples of technologies included as fixed wireless are fixed WiMax, LMDS and MMDS.
+A terrestrial point-to-point microwave or radio link, generally building to building or tower to building, which allows subscribers within the receiving building to access the internet.
+Sender and receiver must generally be within line-of-sight and no more than 22 kilometres apart, although newer generations of this technology have overcome some of these obstacles.
+Examples of technologies included as fixed wireless are fixed WiMAX, LMDS and MMDS.

 Communications protocol used to ensure that data is delivered correctly over a packet-switching system transmitting at up to 2Mbps.

 A world-wide public computer network.
 Organisations and individuals can connect their computers to this network and exchange information across a country and/or across the world.
 The internet provides access to a number of communication services including the World Wide Web and carries email, news, entertainment and data files.